moredip/Frank/README.md

 Getting Started
 ---------------

 Getting started is easy.
 You just need to install a ruby gem, create a new target for your app in XCode, and start writing cucumber tests.
-For detailed instructions check out tutorial/Tutorial.md.

 Building from source
 ----